December 21st, 2012 by Doug Crowthers

 - Maintenance: provides access to Security, Reset, Remote Management, and Upgrade.
 The Security settings allow you set your password to provide limited access to your wireless network.
 Reset will as the name points to; reset your router back to its default settings.
 Upgrade allows users to updated the router's firmware and backup your current settings.

 - Support: provides will take you to Netgear's support page where you can find information on your router to help troubleshoot or setup the router, if need be.

 Netgear offers a plethora of security features for administrators to chose from when it comes to setting up and securing their wireless infrastructure.
 The WNDAP660 supports multiple VLAN-linked networks, with individual SSID and security access settings for each.
 This means one AP for multiple users in different groups to access their own network, without having to setup an individual access point for each.
 Another feature is Rogue AP dection and whitelisting, notifying administrators of unidentified or unauthorized APs also connected to the wired infrastructure, causing a breach in security.
 More basic security options include MAC address filtering, including whitelists to only give wireless access to known trusted computers.

-To that end Netgear boasts improvements across the board with the ProSafe WNDAP660 and WNDAP6620 little brother.
-We have found coverage in our office and lab to be remarkable, while administration tools let us manage devices, networks and QoS with ease.
-Most of the really fun stuff goes on behind the scenes, but is critical to the operation of the WNDAP660, like the auto sensing load balancing for the wireless bands and the multitude of security features and policies.
-Factor in that the access point is designed well enough to sit in a home, with its sleek lines and modern appearance, business users get a terrific blend of features and design at this price point.
+To that end, Netgear boasts improvements across the board with the ProSafe WNDAP660 and WNDAP620.
+We have found coverage in our office and lab to be remarkable, while the administration tools also enable us to manage devices, networks and QoS with ease.
+Most of the really fun stuff goes on behind the scenes, but it is critical to the operation of the WNDAP660 (ex. auto-sensing load balancing for the wireless bands and the multitude of security features and policies).
+Factor in that the access point is designed with a very modern appearance with its sleek lines, and business users get a terrific blend of features and design at this price point.